Why You Should Never Go Into A Store With A 70% Off Sign

 American attitudes toward discounting have changed in recent years.

-A decade ago, customers would have thought that a 70% off discount was absurd, but now they have come to expect it, Ellwood writes in “Bargain Fever.“
+A decade ago, customers would have thought that a 70% off discount was absurd, but now they’ve come to expect it, Ellwood writes in “Bargain Fever.“

 In 2006, only one in three shoppers found a “70% off” sign credible.
 But six years later, more than two-thirds of people believed the discount and would shop at the store, according to “Bargain Fever.”

-The number of Americans who only purchase clothes on sale has gone up to 23% from 15% in 2007, Ellwood said.
+The number of Americans that only purchase clothes on sale has gone up to 23% from 15% in 2007, Ellwood said.

 “The number of discounts today is astounding, but these deals aren’t always in the best interest of the consumer,” he said.